grosser/repo_dependency_graph/Readme.md

         --user USER                  Use user
         --organization ORGANIZATION  Use user
         --private                    Only show private repos
-        --chef                       Parse chef metadata.rb files
+        --external                   Also include external projects in graph (can get super-messy) --chef                       Parse chef metadata.rb files
         --select REGEX               Only include repos with matching names --reject REGEX               Exclude repos with matching names